-The nutritional profiles of frozen and fresh vegetables are essentially the same, but the freezing process may cause slight changes in their vitamin content.
+Frozen vegetable nutrition and fresh vegetable nutrition are essentially the same, but the freezing process may cause slight changes in their vitamin content.
 The way you prepare vegetables at home can also affect the nutrients in these foods.
-When your favorite vegetables are out of season or you can’t find locally grown fresh equivalents, frozen vegetables are a healthy way to meet your requirements for these nutritious foods.

 Video of the Day